wangchning/vocabulary/Vocabulary.md

 ### counterfeit
 Counterfeit money, goods or documents are not genuine, but have been made to look exactly like genuine ones.

+### counterpart
+If you leap tall buildings in a sigle bound for the Des Moines branch of your corporation, then your Metropolis counterpart might be Superman.
+If you play soccer, your counterpart is the player on the other team who plays the same position.
+- Eleanor is a girl with a thousand virtues, each of which she expects to find in counterpart in the man to whom she is _affianced_.
+- The next day was a counterpart of its _forerunner_, except that it got more on my nerves.

 ### contrive
 - Somehow she contrived to get tickets for the concert.